amitopenwriteup/wsl-ansible/patch.md

 ### Step A9 – Cause drift on purpose

-SSH into a dev host and break things:
+SSH into a target host and break things:

 ```bash
 echo "tampered" | sudo tee /etc/issue.net